A Survey on Deep Learning-based Architectures for Semantic Segmentation on 2D images

 The remainder of the paper is organised as follows: in the following subsection, we refer to other survey studies on the subject and underline our contribution.
 Section 2 presents information about the different image sets, the challenges, and how to measure the performance of semantic segmentation.
 Starting with Section 3, we chronologically scrutinise semantic segmentation methods under three main titles, hence in three separate sections.
 Section 3 covers the methods of pre- and early deep convolutional neural networks era.
 Section 4 provides details on the fully convolutional neural networks, which we consider a milestone for the semantic segmentation literature.
 Section 5 covers the state-of-the-art methods on the problem and provides details on both the architectural details and the success of these methods.
-And finally, Section 6 provides a conclusion to the paper.
+Before finally concluding the paper in Section 7, Section 6 provides a future scope and potential directions for the field.